 Historical QA/QC results have been reviewed extensively in previous technical reports by IMC (IMC, 2008 and IMC, 2012).
-Additionally, in 2012, Redhawk Resources commissioned an independent review of the Copper Creek QA/QC program from 2006 forward by Geochemical Applications International, Inc. (GAII).
+Additionally, in 2012, Redhawk commissioned an independent review of the Copper Creek QA/QC program from 2006 forward by Geochemical Applications International, Inc. ("GAII").
 Dr. Jeffrey Jaacks examined all controls and procedures related to QA/QC monitoring and concluded that the overall quality assurance program contained no fatal flaws and were of acceptable accuracy and precision for resource calculations (GAII, 2012).

+Drillhole sampling conducted by Faraday followed industry-accepted methods for quality assurance/ quality control ("QA/QC"), including the use of standards, blanks, and duplicate samples.
+For every 20 samples, one standard, two quarter-core duplicates, and three blanks were inserted into the sample stream, and expected values were blind to the laboratory.
+An appropriate mix of matrix-matched certified reference material standards with a spread of copper, molybdenum, and silver grades were selected for the Faraday's drilling program.
+Both fine and coarse blanks were alternated in the QA/QC batches.
+Third-party check assay results were obtained through SGS laboratories in Burnaby, British Columbia and Skyline Laboratories, Tucson, Arizona for all drilling programs.
 Data verification has been an integral part of Faraday's work on Copper Creek.
 The archive of historical paper data on-site is substantial and impressive for a long-lived exploration property.
-Additionally, almost all historical drill core has been preserved and is stored on-site.
+Additionally, a large proportion of historical drill core has been preserved and is stored on-site.
 Faraday continues to organize, digest, and corroborate the available historical data.
-Available drill cores and pulps are properly stored on metal shelving located in covered, dedicated warehouses and available for third-party review.
 All recent activities related to sample collection, QA/QC, and laboratory dispatch were carried out under supervision of Faraday staff in charge of field activities.

 Drilling data (e.g., assays and drillhole logs) are stored in an access-controlled relational database, which is managed by a corporate database manager and backed up on secure cloud servers.
-The Copper Creek drillhole databases supplied to SRK for review had a cut-off date of April 30, 2022.
-SRK received commaseparated value (.csv) files for collar, survey, assay, and lithology data exported directly from the MX DepositTM database.
+The Copper Creek drillhole databases supplied to SRK for review and incorporation into the MRE and PEA had a cut-off date of October 2022.
+SRK received comma-separated value (.csv) files for collar, survey, assay, and lithology data exported directly from the MX DepositTM database.